tdenniston/bish/README.md

 ## News

+* Apr 20 2015 -- Bish version 0.1 released.
+This is the first tagged release for bish.
 * Apr 8 2015 -- I've been caught up in my day job recently, and a few of the features I want to implement before doing a 0.1 release are requiring more infrastructure work than I anticipated.
 I'm hoping to do a 0.1 release within the next week or two weeks.

 ## To do